The Five Feelings of Romantic Love--Scientific Findings

 Every wonder why feelings of love can seem so complex, even contradictory, and sometimes impossible to explain?
 Scientists have recently discovered why this happens.

 What’s interesting is that any, all, or none of your five love systems can respond to another person.
 This means that you really don’t have a single on/off or a hot/cold switch when it comes to loving somebody.
 Rather, you have five different switches for five different feelings.
-And they can be set at different intensities, and go on or off at different times.
+And they will get set at different intensities, and go on or off at different times.

-With that in mind, you can imagine that there are dozens of possible ways that two people could potentially feel about each other.
-Yet they still might use one word—love—when they talk about those feelings.
+There's 5 different systems that blend to create romantic love.
+Well, now you can imagine that there are dozens of possible ways that two people could potentially feel about each other.
+Yet people still generally use one word—love—when they talk about those feelings.
 That gets confusing.
+Two people are often talking about two different things.
 And that’s why an individual might end up saying, “You don’t love me as much as I love you.”

-That expression doesn’t make too much sense when you consider that there are five different feelings of love and you don’t know which ones the other person is talking about.
-And you may not be able to explain which one you are talking about.
+That expression doesn’t make too much sense when you consider that you don’t know which love systems the other person is talking about.
+And it's often impossible to explain which one you are talking about.
 So you both hit a dead end when discussing your relationship

 Your partner might, in fact, experience one or the other of the five feelings of love with more intensity compared to what you are experiencing.
 But you might be experiencing another one of the five feelings more intensely when compared to his or her feelings.
 That is why you need to be able to talk about your the five love feelings with your partner if you want to understand what’s going on in your relationship.
 Otherwise you end up talking past each other, and just nodding, without really understanding what your partner is experiencing.